eggchop/Blackjack_Group_Project/README.md

 ## Getting Started

-These instructions will get the project up and running on your local machine for development purposes.
+These instructions will get the project up and running on your local machine.

 ### Installing